hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: synchronizeToSelection(text)

-   Synchronize current data from clipboard to X11 selection.
+   Synchronize current data from clipboard to `Linux mouse selection`_.

    Called automatically from clipboard monitor process if option ``copy_clipboard`` is enabled.